kostyachum/django-secret-chat/readme.md

 # Django Secret Chat

 Allows to generate chat protected by password and allow admin to left answers.
-Goal is not to make store data encrypted but enhance current one-way message with `respond` feature but still keep it user-friendly.
+Goal is not to store data encrypted but enhance current one-way message with `respond` feature but still keep it user-friendly.

 ## Features
 - Admin don't need anything to see messages and reply, just be an admin (or whatever role is choosen by product);